janverb/testherp/README.md

 `testherp` is a script that runs Odoo tests in a user-friendly manner.
 It manages databases for you and runs only the tests you tell it to, even on older Odoo versions.
 The output is easier to follow than the usual logs.

 `testherp.py` is a stand-alone script.
-You can copy it wherever you want or you can install it to `~/.local/bin` or similar with `pip3 install --user -e .`.
+You can copy it wherever you want or you can install it to `~/.local/bin` or similar with `pip install --user -e .`.

 Run it in a buildout directory with the tests you want to run as arguments.